On Strichartz estimates for many-body Schr\"odinger equation in the periodic setting: Introduction

 \subsection{Structure of this paper}

 The rest of this article is organized as follows.
-In Section \ref{pre}, we discuss function spaces and some estimates for this model.
-In Section \ref{3}, we present the proof for Theorem \ref{thm1} (Strichartz estimate).
-In Section \ref{5}, we provide some additional remarks on this line of research.
+In Section \ref{pre}, we discuss function spaces and some estimates for this model; in Section \ref{3}, we explain that the perturbation method (as in \cite{hong2017strichartz}) fails due to the derivative loss property for the periodic Strichartz estimate; in Section \ref{4}, we present the proof for Theorem \ref{strimany} (Strichartz estimate); in Section \ref{5}, we discuss the nonlinear applications of the Strichartz estimates (well-posedness); in Section \ref{rem}, we provide some additional remarks on this line of research.